Geographies of Violence and Conflict (001G4A)

 30 credits, Level 6

 The module highlights the multiple scales at which conflict and violence occur, from domestic violence to international war.
-Nevertheless, emphasis will be placed on how violence and conflict affect people (and groups of people) at the micro-level of personal experience rather than simply looking at macro-level aggregate patterns.
+You’ll explore how violence and conflict affects people and groups at the micro-level of personal experience, rather than simply looking at macro-level aggregate patterns.
 You will be encouraged to examine the differences between diverse forms of violence.
-For example, does it make sense to consider structural violence (eg racism, sexism) in the same way as physical (or direct) violence?

-The first third of the module will focus on the theories and concepts through which violence and conflict have been explained.
-The second two-thirds will apply these theories and concepts to a range of diverse examples (such as resource wars, undocumented migration, war games and toy guns, counter-insurgency and urban policing).
+The first part of the module will focus on the theories and concepts through which violence and conflict have been explained.
+The second part will apply these theories and concepts to a range of diverse examples (such as war systems, undocumented migration, mass shootings, fear of violence, the media and gender).

 10%: Coursework (Group presentation)